zach-huang/seizure-detection/README.md

 # seizure-detection
 Seizure-Detection Algorithm

-See the paper for details on how the algorithm works.
+See the manuscript for details on how the algorithm works.